KCS ADMISSIONS - FREQUENTLY ASKED QUESTIONS

 What is Continuous Enrollment?

 Since the majority of our families already plan to return the following school year (over 90%), Continuous Enrollment flips the re-enrollment process from an annual "Opt-IN" approach to an “Opt-OUT” process.
 In other words, once you are enrolled in KCS, you’ll never have to worry about re-enrolling again.
 Hurray!
+In other words, once you complete and submit a Continuous Enrollment Contract, you’ll never have to worry about re-enrolling again.
 Our re-enrollment approach is “once enrolled, always enrolled”.

 Why is there an Annual Enrollment Fee in Continuous Enrollment?

-Not only does the Enrollment Fee hold your student’s place for next year, it also assists KCS in effectively planning for required staffing and curriculum.
-Furthermore, while Continuous Enrollment will be more convenient and save time for families, the real cost of the “behind the scenes” re-enrollment process for our school principals, admissions and accounting office staff won’t change significantly.
+The Enrollment Fee holds your student’s place for the next school year and assists KCS in effectively planning for required staffing and curriculum.
+Furthermore, while Continuous Enrollment is more convenient and saves time for families, the real cost of the “behind the scenes” re-enrollment process and administration required won’t change significantly for our school principals, admissions and accounting office staff.

 What do I get out of this new Continuous Enrollment process?
 What’s in it for me?

 First - Simplicity.
 Families who have experienced Continuous Enrollment in other schools love the fact that they don’t have to do anything if they are returning; not adding one more thing to their already busy schedules.
 Second - Guaranteed placement for qualified students.
-With increasing enrollment, we are either at or near waitlists in many of our grades, and placement in next year’s class is an increasingly sought after spot.
-With our Continuous Enrollment, you’ll be locking down that coveted seat for your child until graduation.
+With increasing enrollment, we are either at or near waitlists in many of our grades.
+Consequently, placement in next year’s class is becoming an increasingly sought after spot.
+By opting into Continuous Enrollment, you’ll be locking down that coveted seat for your child until graduation.

 What’s the withdrawal penalty if I break this new Continuous Enrollment contract?